yhabib/JavaScript30/14 - JavaScript References VS Copying/readme.md

 ```

 ### **Object Type**
-Leaving aside that in JS almost everything is an object, we can define that what it isn't a **primitive type** it's an **Object type**.
+Leaving aside that in JS almost everything is an object, we can define that what it isn't a **primitive type** it's an **object type**.
 Like for example:
 * Object
 * Array
 * Function
 * Set
+* ...

 These *objects* are passed/treated by reference.
 This means that now what it's passed to a *copy variable* is the address of this variable instead of its value.
 So modifying the copy will modify the original variable.
 Lets see how this works with arrays: